bigwiv/Biopython-cn/chr11.rst

 active site atoms to calculate the rotation/translation matrices (as above), and apply these to the whole molecule.

-11.6.6??Mapping the residues of two related structures onto each other
+11.6.6  Mapping the residues of two related structures onto each other
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, create an alignment file in FASTA format, then use the
 ``StructureAlignment`` class.
 This class can also be used for alignments
 with more than two structures.

-11.6.7??Calculating the Half Sphere Exposure
+11.6.7  Calculating the Half Sphere Exposure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Half Sphere Exposure (HSE) is a new, 2D measure of solvent exposure [`20 <#hamelryck2005>`__\ ].
-Basically, it counts the number of C¶¡ atoms around a residue in the direction of its side chain, and in the opposite direction (within a radius of 13 ?).
+Basically, it counts the number of CŒ± atoms around a residue in the direction of its side chain, and in the opposite direction (within a radius of 13 √Ö).
 Despite its simplicity, it outperforms many other measures of solvent exposure.

-HSE comes in two flavors: HSE¶¡ and HSE¶¬.
-The former only uses the C¶¡ atom positions, while the latter uses the C¶¡ and C¶¬ atom positions.
+HSE comes in two flavors: HSEŒ± and HSEŒ≤.
+The former only uses the CŒ± atom positions, while the latter uses the CŒ± and CŒ≤ atom positions.
 The HSE measure is calculated by the ``HSExposure`` class, which can also calculate the contact number.
-The latter class has methods which return dictionaries that map a ``Residue`` object to its corresponding HSE¶¡, HSE¶¬ and contact number values.
+The latter class has methods which return dictionaries that map a ``Residue`` object to its corresponding HSEŒ±, HSEŒ≤ and contact number values.

 Example: